marcobuschini/parking-widget/README.md

 ## Specificaions

 The goal is to show a collection of parking slots and let the user buy one.
 This must be a "Widget" because it should be an independent module that can be embedded in any Web application.
-I am an Angular developer, therefore I will write a reusable component.
+I am an Angular developer, therefore I will write a reusable component for an Angular application.

 The widget is composed of: